Yashwanth33124/Shopping-Application/README.md

+🛍️ VOGURCART
-🛍️ VOGURCART – Premium Shopping Platform
+👑 Premium Shopping Platform

-🔗 Live Demo:
+🌐 Live Demo

+🔗 Frontend (GitHub Pages)
 👉 https://yashwanth33124.github.io/Shopping-Application/

 📌 About The Project

-VOGURCART is a modern premium shopping web application that provides users with access to branded and exclusive fashion products.
+VOGURCART is a modern premium shopping web application that provides users access to branded and exclusive fashion products.

-The platform includes a VOGURCART Membership System, where users who subscribe can unlock additional premium products that are not visible to regular users.
+It includes a 👑 Membership System, where subscribed users can unlock premium products that are hidden from regular users.

-This project demonstrates full-stack development using modern technologies, proper state management, and clean UI design.
+This project demonstrates:

+Full-stack development

+Clean folder structure

+Redux state management

+Conditional rendering logic

+Backend API integration

 ✨ Key Features